-■ recommend that we refuse registration on the grounds that the applicant is not able to demonstrate how s/he will meet the relevant regulations or national minimum standards.
-In these cases, the inspector must arrange for a case discussion with the Social Care Compliance team.

-- 243. A fit person interview (FPI) decision contributes to the overall fitness decision.
-The decision arising from a FPI may be different to the overall decision about the registration of an establishment or agency.
-However, if we do not consider that the manager or responsible individual, individual provider or partner is fit, this usually results in our refusing the application of the establishment or agency. - 244.
-When an inspector has concluded the interviews for all the applicants for a particular establishment or agency, s/he should judge whether the applicants have demonstrated that they have a satisfactory understanding of their individual roles and responsibilities.
+- recommend that we refuse registration on the grounds that the applicant is not able to demonstrate how he or she will meet the relevant regulations or national minimum standards.
+In these cases, the inspector must arrange for a case discussion with the Social Care Compliance inspector. - 237.
+A fit person interview (FPI) decision contributes to the overall fitness decision.
+The decision arising from a FPI may be different to the overall decision about the registration of an establishment, agency or residential holiday scheme for disabled children.
+However, if we do not consider that the manager or responsible individual, individual provider or partner is fit, this usually results in our refusing the application of the establishment, agency or residential holiday scheme for disabled children. - 238.
+When an inspector has concluded the interviews for all the applicants for a particular establishment, agency or residential holiday scheme for disabled children, he or she should judge whether the applicants have demonstrated that they have a satisfactory understanding of their individual roles and responsibilities.
 Applicants must demonstrate that they understand each other's roles and responsibilities.
-The registration toolkit should show the inspector's assessment, conclusions and evidence as to whether, overall, the applicants work cooperatively as outlined and together are likely to provide satisfactory leadership and management. - 245.
-The individual fitness decision, made about whether the applicant is suitable to work or have regular contact with children, is based on the outcome of a number of checks.
-In some cases we may decide that a person is fit to work with children but not fit to be a registered manager because, for example, the person lacks management qualifications and/or experience. - 246.
+The registration toolkit should show the inspector's assessment, conclusions and evidence as to whether, overall, the applicants work co-operatively as outlined and together are likely to provide satisfactory leadership and management.

+- 239. The individual fitness decision,49 made about whether the applicant is suitable to work or have regular contact with children, is based on the outcome of a number of checks.
+In some cases we may decide that a person is fit to work with children but not fit to be a registered manager because, for example, the person lacks management qualifications and/or experience. - 240.
 Judgements on the fitness of a manager need to take account of a number of factors and should not be based on qualifications alone.
 We cannot refuse an application solely on the grounds that someone does not currently hold the qualifications specified in the service specific national minimum standards.
-We assess a person's fitness to manage the establishment or agency by considering their qualifications and experience in relation to the nature of the service.
-The national minimum standards set a benchmark against which we can measure a manager's qualifications and experience when we make judgements about fitness. - 247.
+We assess a person's fitness to manage the establishment, agency or residential holiday scheme for disabled children by considering their qualifications and experience in relation to the nature of the service.
+The national minimum standards set a benchmark against which we can measure a manager's qualifications and experience when we make judgements about fitness. - 241.
 An inspector must not ignore any information that comes to light as part of their fit person assessment.
 All information must be fully investigated, evidenced in the toolkits and must always be taken into consideration when an inspector makes a recommendation about registration.